dannykontos/frontend-demo-testcafe/README.md

 # TestCafeDemo

-A small setup of TestCafe framework with test cases organised using Page Object Model
+A small setup of TestCafe framework, with test cases organised using Page Object Model

 A small test framework that tests the following on Burton.com: